-were presented fairly, in all material respects, in conformity with the applicable financial reporting framework.
-In other words, in this audit, the auditor issued an opinion without satisfying its fundamental obligation to obtain reasonable assurance about whether the financial statements were free of material misstatement.
+without satisfying its fundamental obligation to obtain reasonable assurance about whether the financial statements were free of material misstatement.

 The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are materially misstated.
 It is often not possible for the inspection team, based only on the information available from the auditor, to reach a conclusion on those points.
+As indicated below, however, in one instance, the inspection team identified a failure by the Firm to identify and address appropriately a departure from International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") that appeared to the inspection team to be material.

 Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.
+It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.6